JBuckwald/algorithm_visualizer/README.md

 # algorithm_visualizer
-An algorithm visualizer for foundational sorting algorithms using python and pigame
+An algorithm visualizer for foundational sorting algorithms using python and pygame